gorouflex/AFKBot/README.md

                                                            GUI Preview (Version 2.0)

-### Warning: I do not have any not responsible if you were ban in games when using it,so use at your own risk!
+# Warning: This is for learning purposes only, I am not responsible if you were ban in game!